TomAston1996/backtesting-engine/README.md

 - Incorperate multiproccessing so that simualtions can run in parralel (imput JSON)
 - Add lightweight visualisation - plotly graphs
-- Add different ways to load data maybe a DataLoader class i.e. via yfinance or CSV
-- Make caching thread safe for multiprocessing
 - Add more strategies
+- add hook

 ## Done

 - Persistance LRU cache created for more efficient data loading (perform performance tests on caching)
+- Add different ways to load data maybe a DataLoader class i.e. via yfinance or CSV